-(1) or (2) Use Mozilla Firefox as the browser to access your online class.
+(1) or (2) Use Google Chrome as the browser to access your online class.

 Go to Download Center at MxCC Distance Learning site.
-Download the compatible version of Firefox for PC.
+Download the compatible version of Google Chrome for PC.

-Install Firefox by double-clicking the Firefox .exe file and then follow installation steps.
+Install Google Chrome by double-clicking the Chrome .exe file and then follow installation steps.

 D. You have successfully logged on to MyCommNet, but when you click on Blackboard icon, you got a blank screen or an error message.